 An extension completed in December 2010 brings the total number of hotel bedrooms at Rudding Park to 90.
 A spa, gym and a 14 seat private cinema have also been added.
 The 48 new bedrooms are at least 20 per cent larger than our current rooms.
 Many have private terraces or balconies and our four new spa rooms have their own ensuite steam room,

 spa bath or sauna.

 The Spa consists of four treatment rooms, including hammam and a steam room.
 It offers a wide selection of treatments for men and women, using some of the world’s finest product ranges.
-From facials to massages, Hammam scrubs to manicures, and steam rooms to a Rudding Signature Package, there are many ways to relax and re-energise.
+From facials to massages, Hammam scrubs to manicures, there are many ways to relax and re-energise.